jmimu/FITD/AITD_PakEdit/README.md

 TODO
 ----
+  * check if picture import is ok with floppy version (where pics files have name)
   * text export: remove last char, convert to iso-8859-1 with dos2unix -850
   * text import: add last char, convert to dos page 850
   * import pal+pic